goeksu/mylovelysite/README.md

 My humble personal website.
 Humble as PHP.
 For further information about simpleness: www.motherfuckingwebsite.com

+Website is behind cloudflare.
+Cloudflare has an awesome app called Zaraz that makes you able to add HTML and JS.
+All JS files are running on Zaraz.

 <h2>PunnyCode</h2>
 This website uses punnycode on safari browser.
 Have you ever seen an URL like: 📟ahmet.goksu.in ? this is actually xn--ahmet-fo14d.goksu.in, only safari is able to process it by default.
 You can check here: https://www.punycoder.com